 The statewide Alabama Small Business Development Center (SBDC) Network is hosted by the University of Alabama’s Office for Research & Economic Development; it provides no-cost management and technical assistance to small businesses in all 67 counties.
 Alabama State University has been part of the Alabama SBDC Network since its inception in 1980, and is one of several HBCU’s to host an SBDC.

 The State Star award is given annually to an outstanding business advisor from each SBDC network.
 Criteria include showing a strong commitment to small business success, making significant contributions to the state SBDC program, and being an exemplary performer.

 Mosley holds a Bachelor of Science Degree in Human Resource Management from Troy University and a Master of Arts Degree in Human Services: Counseling Business from Liberty University.
 She is passionate about helping small businesses survive and thrive.
 She loves traveling with her husband and spending quality time with their children and family.

 Over the last two years, the Alabama SBDC helped over 400 businesses start and facilitated over $311 million in capital for growing (and recovering) small businesses; over 2,000 new jobs were created by Alabama SBDC clients.

 The Alabama SBDC unlocks the potential of any business by providing business expertise normally reserved for large, established companies.
 Alabama’s small business community turns to the trusted business advisors at the Alabama SBDC for guidance on growing or starting a business, accessing capital, selling to the federal government, or exploring international trade.
 The Alabama SBDC Network is a statewide program funded in part through a cooperative agreement with the U.S. Small Business Administration (SBA).
-Hosted by The University of Alabama.
+Hosted by The University of Alabama – Office for Research & Economic Development.
 It is nationally accredited by the Association of SBDCs, the most comprehensive small business assistance network in the United States.